NL33/electron-git/z-next.md

 *Gratitude Notes*

-*Javascript from Apple Events in Chrome*
+*General*

-# Summary
+# Javascript from Apple Events in Chrome

 - Right now, searching chrome tabs is turned off, as is the favicon. because of issue of whether use has to turn on javascript from Apple Events.
 If this changes, change the following:
   - search box: put back in search chrome tabs